Group Discussion Tips > From Dress code to Final Conclusion

 Group Discussion is all about elimination, the weak get eliminated and a leader survive.
 You will have to face group discussions at almost every point of your adult life, from getting admission into accredited colleges to job application process.
 Even the management and corporate boards have panel discussions or group discussions.

 No matter what field you are into the skill to ace group discussions will take you places.
-In this article, we present some tips and tricks to ramp up your group discussion for MBA and other exams.
+In this article, we present some tips and tricks to ramp up your group discussion for MBA and other competitive exams like IBPS banking, SBI banking, private banks, etc.

 Group discussion tips